Masking code boxes

 - Edit the new variable so that the Type is set to Derived and Response is set to Multiple.

 - Set the code values for each response option in the derived variable.
-Each code value response references the masking question in Calculation.
-(If you leave the Calculation blank each code value starts with Q1=, for example Q1=(2,3))
+Each code value response references the masking question, for example Q1=(1,2,3)